 Walkathons are suitable for all ages and abilities.
 Set a distance that’s suitable for your age group, then choose a location and a date (aim for one in summer or spring to increase your chances of getting good weather).

-Zumba is not only great fun, it’s also a really child-friendly form of exercise.
+Zumba is not only great fun, but it’s also a really child-friendly form of exercise.
 Ask a certified instructor to host a class for a set length of time (this will need to be longer than the average class, of course!) and encourage children and their families to get involved.

 Video games tournament